 Try to find sustainable dental floss or floss that doesn’t come in plastic packaging.
 Brands like Vomel and Le Negri are some great options.

 11. Find lotions in plastic-free containers

 Buying lotion in bulk or finding brands that use sustainable containers and packaging usually means the lotion itself is more eco-friendly.

 12. Moisturize with almond oil

 Disposable razors and razor blades are two of the biggest contributors to plastic waste.
-Although you need to take the time to master them, using either a safety razor with replaceable blades or even a cut throat razor, ensure you will never use disposable plastic razors again.
+Although you need to take the time to master them, using a safety razor ensures you will never use disposable plastic razors again.

 14. Use a baking soda or bicarb-based deodorant

 Baking soda’s antimicrobial benefits help to fight off odor-causing bacteria, especially helpful for people who have a sensitivity to chemicals and ingredients used in many commercial deodorants.

 15. Try reusable pads, panty liners or menstrual cups

 There are a good number of companies now producing high quality reusable pads and menstrual cups.
 Having a look at brands such as Glad Rags is a good starting point